bit101/quicksettings/README.md

     settings.setTextAreasRows(title, rows);

-## Removing, Enabling, Disabling Controlsoc
+## Removing, Enabling, Disabling Controls

 You can remove any control with: